 Steam blocking is a method of blocking your knitting that uses steam.
-Giving a piece of knitting a steam block, is perfect for pieces that don’t need a lot of stretching.
+Giving a piece of knitting a steam block, is perfect for anything that can stand the heat!
+I use it for lace, and all of my knitting.

 How to Steam Block your Knitting